Translate React Apps

 - Refresh the page.

-- Lather, rinse, repeat, for each page in your application.
+- Lather, rinse, and repeat, for each page on your site.

-Localize will automatically begin to detect new content on the pages that you visit, and will bring it into your dashboard.
+Localize will automatically begin detecting new content on the pages you visit and bring it into your dashboard.

 4. Approve phrases